ASHRITH-SAMBARAJU/BLOCKCHAIN-BASED-ACADEMIC-CREDENTIALS-ISSUANCE/src/Images/outputs/README.md

 ## 🧠 Overview

 This project is a blockchain-powered academic credentials issuance platform designed to simplify and secure the process of certificate issuance and verification.
-Built using Ethers.js for blockchain integration and Twilio for OTP-based authentication, the system allows multiple universities to issue tamper-proof digital certificates to students, who can download them securely.
+Built using Ethers.js for blockchain integration and Twilio for OTP-based authentication, the system allows multiple universities to issue tamper-proof digital certificates to students, who can download them securely

 ---

 ## 🚀 Key Features